The Notebook (musical)

 The Notebook is a musical with music and lyrics by Ingrid Michaelson and a book by Bekah Brunstetter.
 It is based on the 1996 novel of the same name, written by Nicholas Sparks.
 The musical opened on Broadway on March 14, 2024 at the Gerald Schoenfeld Theatre and closed on December 15, 2024.
+A U.S. tour and a Philippine production have followed.